tinnlab/NOSI-Google-Cloud-Training/README.md

 ## <a name="GS">Getting Started</a>
-Each learning submodules will be organized in a R Jupyter notebook to help the participants familiarize themselves with the cloud computing in the specific context of running bioinformatics workflows.
+Each learning submodule will be organized in a R Jupyter notebook to help the participants familiarize themselves with the cloud computing in the specific context of running bioinformatics workflows.
 Each notebook will include step-by-step hands-on practice with R command line to install necessary tools, obtain data, perform analyses, visualize and interpret the results.